PhilZPhaZ/PhilZPhaZ/README.md

 # Hi, I'm Phileas! 👋
 ## 🚀 About Me
-My name is Phileas Bour and I am currently in my last year of high school.
+My name is Phileas Bour and I am currently in my first year of university in a joint degree (mathematics and physics).
 And I'm french !

 I started programming 4 years ago and have acquired a solid grounding in Python and am currently learning Rust.